kubernetes/enhancements/keps/sig-autoscaling/2021-scale-from-zero/README.md

 Additionally the `replicas: 0` state is problematic as updating a HPA object `minReplicas` from `0` to `1` has different behavior.
 If `replicas` was `0` during the update, HPA will be disabled for the resource, if it was `> 0`, HPA will continue with the new `minReplicas` value.

-To resolve this issue the KEP is introducing an explicit `enableScaleToZero` property to explicitly enable/disable scale from/to zero.
+To resolve this issue the KEP is introducing an explicit `ScaledToZero` condition inside the `HorizontalPodAutoscalerStatus`.
+When `ScaledToZero=True` was recorded the HPA will scale up a workload from `0 ~> 1` and otherwise maintain the current behavior of performing no change.

+When the HPA scales a workload from `1 ~> 0`, it records the `ScaledToZero=True` condition inside the status.

 ### Risks and Mitigations